snahil28/CSStudyInstruments/survey.md

 2. Do you hold any prior degrees or certifications?
 If so, please list them

 3. Do you have any professional software development experience?
+If so, please list the type of work performed and the length (in years) of your experience.

 ### II.
 Open Source Participation